Health Canada

 Winnipeg, Manitoba

-Alan Menkis achieved an MD degree from McMaster University in Hamilton and did postgraduate training in cardiovascular research, internal medicine, and surgery in Hamilton, and Memorial University in Newfoundland.
-He received general and cardiac surgical training at the University of Ottawa Heart Institute.
-He has received advanced post fellowship training in mechanical circulatory assist devices in Ottawa and at the University of Utah, in Salt Lake City.
+Alan Menkis began his career as a Dental Officer with the Department of National Health and Welfare at the Inuvik General Hospital, Inuvik, Northwest Territories from 1972 to 1974.
+He then obtained his medical degree from McMaster University in Hamilton and did postgraduate training in cardiovascular research, internal medicine, and surgery in Hamilton, and Memorial University in Newfoundland.
+He received general and cardiovascular and thoracic surgical training at the University of Ottawa Heart Institute achieving FRCPS(C) in both specialties..
+He has received advanced post fellowship training in mechanical circulatory assist devices in Ottawa and at the University of Utah in Salt Lake City.
 He has published extensively and has been the recipient of numerous research grants.
 In September 2004, he was appointed the Medical Director of the Winnipeg Regional Health Authority (WRHA) Cardiac Sciences Program and the Head of the Section of Cardiac Surgery, University of Manitoba.
-He is Past President of the International Society of Heart and Lung Transplantation and Canadian Society of Transplantation.
-He previously sat on the Clinical Trials Committee of the Canadian Institutes for Health Research, was the former Chairman of Cardiac Surgery at the University of Western Ontario and the London Health Sciences Centre.
+He is Past President of the International Society of Heart and Lung Transplantation and Canadian Society of Transplantation, the Canadian Society of Transplantation and the International Society of Minimally Invasive Cardiovascular and Thoracic Surgery He previously sat on the Clinical Trials Committee of the Canadian Institutes for Health Research, was the former Chairman of Cardiac Surgery at the University of Western Ontario and the London Health Sciences Centre.

 Joaquim Miró, MD, FRCPC